patrickmmartin/errorcodeNX/article.md

 * it is a built in type - and has the correct sense: the comparison ```if (error)``` will test for presence of an error condition.
 * Safe for concurrent access
 * Globally registered, the linker handles it [standard section, dynamic loading etc.] [If patching your binary is your thing, then enjoy, but please aware what implications that process had]
-* Yet if the content is a printable string constant, (which we strongly recommend) then inherently it supports printing for logging purposes.
-TODO(PMM) how does it printf, stream when NULL?
+* Yet if the content is a printable string constant, (which we strongly recommend) then inherently it supports printing for logging purposes and can be read for debugging.

 Error_code usage examples - "C style"
 -------------------------------------